oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 ### <a name="IfThenElse" href="#IfThenElse">14.4.7 If-Then-Else</a>

 The if-then-else expression enables a value to be obtained by evaluating a *condition expression*.
+The if-then-else expression is called a collection-if-then-else expression if
+- it is a direct child of a collection expression or
+- it is the second or third child of a collection-if-then-else expression.

-It MUST contain exactly three child expressions.
-There is one exception to this rule: if and only if the if-then-else expression is an item of a collection expression, the third child expression MAY be omitted, reducing it to an if-then expression.
+An if-then-else expression MUST contain exactly three child expressions.
+There is one exception to this rule: if and only if the if-then-else expression is collection-if-then-else expression, the third child expression MAY be omitted, reducing it to an if-then expression.
 This can be used to conditionally add an element to a collection.